zhaoak/NOBODYMOVE/docs/guns-and-events.md

 ## the actual plan

-- guns themselves are just things that hold mods; guns have no underlying stats, the mods determine all stats
+- guns themselves are just things that hold mods and events w/triggers; guns have no underlying stats, the mods determine all stats
     - guns do spawn in roguelike mode with mods already in them, these will probably be mostly preset to show player how to make different kinds of guns, but players can edit them
 - _shoot projectile_ mods of different types each have their own cooldown, accuracy, and some other stats, which are all combined and applied when shot in a single event
     - these stats can vary with rarity, get dem purples
     - these types of mods will probably be named and styled to appear to be actual gun parts, like a new barrel slapped onto the gun sprite for a "shoot a bullet" mod
 - in the gun mod UI, what you see is rows of _events_, each of which is labelled with a _trigger event_ and contains individual _mods_
-    - when an event's _trigger event_ occurs, every _mod_ in the event is evaluated and runs; order of mods in an event does not matter
+    - when an event's _trigger_ occurs, every _mod_ in the event is evaluated and runs; order of mods in an event does not matter
-        - if the _event_ contains multiple _shoot projectile_ mods, all of them will be shot at once
+        - if the _event_ contains multiple _shoot projectile_ mods, all of them will be shot at once, but only if the gun's cooldown is over
+            - _shoot projectile_ mods in subsequently triggered events will still shoot from the gun when triggered but are completely skipped over if the gun's cooldown isn't over
-        - if the _event_ contains any _trigger event_ mods, those mods are _armed_, meaning the game starts listening for when their conditions are met
+        - if the _event_ contains any _trigger_ mods, those mods are _armed_, meaning the game starts listening for when their conditions are met
-            - once an _armed_ trigger event mod's condition is met, it runs the new _event_ it's set to trigger
+            - once an _armed_ trigger mod's condition is met, it runs the new _event_ it's set to trigger
-            - when you put a _trigger event_ mod in a mod slot in an event, it creates a new _event_ that will be triggered by that mod; you can put mods in the newly created event
+            - when you put a _trigger_ mod in a mod slot in an event, it creates a new _event_ that will be triggered by that mod; you can put mods in the newly created event
             - this is to allow the player to create chain reactions, for example:
                 - `on click fire event triggers -->
                     - "shoot bullet" mod and "trigger on projectile hits terrain" mod triggers event
                 - "trigger on projectile hits terrain" event -->
                     - "projectile explodes" mod
-            - this would make the gun shoot a bullet on pressing fire, and that bullet will explode upon hitting terrain.
+            - this would make the gun shoot a bullet on pressing fire, and that bullet will explode upon hitting terrain
+            - events trigger other events, and all chains of events are ultimately started by events triggered via player inputs (press/hold/release shoot or throwing guns)
         - if the _event_ contains _projectile tweak_ mods, they'll apply to all the projectiles shot in the event, but not to projectiles in any subsequently triggered events (the functions have scope)
             - projectile tweaks include exploding on hit, status effects on hit, ricochet off terrain, etc
+            - since projectile tweaks only affect projectiles, if the event is triggered and the gun's cooldown isn't over, they get skipped too
         - if the _event_ contains _misc effect_ mods, their effects activate when the event triggers
+            - like the other kinds of mods, misc effects still get skipped over if cooldown isn't over when they activate
 - so, our categories of mods are:
     - _shoot projectile_ mods, which create projectile(s)
         - example: "shoot bullet (0.3s cooldown, 3 deg. inaccuracy, 300 launch velocity, 3 damage)
         - projectiles of different types have very differently skewed stats, with bullets doing low damage with low cooldown,
-    - _trigger event_ mods, which activate another event when their specified condition is met
+    - _trigger_ mods, which activate another event when their specified condition is met
         - example: "on projectile hits terrain, trigger new event"
     - _projectile tweak_ mods, which change the behavior and stats of projectiles fired in the same event as the tweak mod
         - example: "in this event: +100% projectile damage, -50% projectile speed"